IgniteUI/igniteui-docfx/en/components/simple-combo.md

 ## Keyboard Navigation

-When simple combobox is closed and focused:
+When the simple combobox is closed and focused:
 - `ArrowDown` or `Alt` + `ArrowDown` will open the simple combobox's drop down.

 > [!NOTE]